Bairgania: Road

 Bairgania is served by buses and trains from Patna via Sitamarhi, Sheohar, and Motihari.
-In early 2019, a bus route was established between Bairgania to Delhi via Muzaffarpur.
+In early 2019, a bus route was established between Bairgania and Delhi via Muzaffarpur.

 Due to regular heavy rain and flooding, Bairagania-Dhang road conditions can be treacherous.

 Airways

-The nearest airport to Bairgania is the Darbhanga Airport, Aerodrome Darbhanga, Ranipur, Darbhanga, Bihar 847306, located 108 km away in Darbhanga.
+The nearest airport to Bairgania is the Darbhanga Airport, located 108 km away in Darbhanga.

 Border crossing

 There is a border crossing to Gaur, Nepal with a customs checkpoint.
 India and Nepal have an open border with no restrictions on movement of their nationals and no need for visa or passport documents for local people.
 There is a customs checkpoint for goods and third-country nationals.
 There are jeeps, cars, tempos (three wheel vehicle), and tangas (horse-driven six-seater rickshaw) that travelers can take from Bairgania station to the Gaur bus park.

 Education

 The city has primary, secondary, and high schools.
 The area also features colleges affiliated with Bhimrao Ambedkar University, Muzaffarpur.
 Students from the area generally move to bigger cities like Muzaffarpur, Darbhanga, Patna, Varanasi, and Delhi to pursue a college education.
 Many alumni from IIT, IIM, Banaras Hindu University, Delhi University, and Jawaharlal Nehru University come from this area.
 People from Bairgania have done well in the fields of civil services, state services, central banking, commercial banking, engineering, and IT, among others.